What is Oxtellar XR?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

-What should I avoid while taking Oxtellar XR (oxcarbazepine)?
+What should I avoid while taking Oxtellar XR?

-Drinking alcohol can increase certain side effects of oxcarbazepine.
-Alcohol may also increase the risk of seizures.
+Do not drink alcohol.
+Drinking alcohol can increase certain side effects, and may increase the risk of seizures.

-Oxcarbazepine can reduce the sodium in your body to dangerously low levels, which can cause a life-threatening electrolyte imbalance.
-Contact your doctor right away if you have headache, trouble concentrating, memory problems, weakness, loss of appetite, feeling unsteady, confusion, hallucinations, fainting, shallow breathing, and/or increased or more severe seizures.
+Oxtellar XR can reduce the sodium in your body to dangerously low levels, which can cause a life-threatening electrolyte imbalance.
+Call your doctor right away if you have nausea, lack of energy, confusion, feeling tired or irritable, severe weakness, muscle pain, or increased seizures.